zhemeng/NLP_PM/README.md

 # NLP_PM
-A NLP project of analyzing research paper abstracts of Particular Matter
+A NLP project of analyzing research paper from PubMed with the topic of Particular Matter